Xaro8/Quoridor/README.md

 Implementation of Quoridor game with some simple bot AI.

-To run - python quoridor.py
+To run - "python quoridor.py"

 Pygame is neaded